Think an Artificial Christmas Tree is a Better Deal? You Might Be Surprised

 And, of course, you could always skip the problem altogether by choosing not to get a tree at all — or just decorating one you find outside, in nature, still firmly planted in the ground.

 After all, Christmas only comes once a year.
-Since I hoard pennies in most other cases, I can afford to splurge a little bit during the holidays.
+Because I hoard pennies in most other cases, I can afford to splurge a little bit during the holidays.

 And the scent of fresh-cut pine?
 Sorry — you can’t fake that.